NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

     tar -xzf geog_high_res_mandatory.tar.gz
     rm geog_high_res_mandatory.tar.gz

-Create the WRF and METPlus Run Folders
+Create the WRF and METplus Run Folders
 --------------------------------------

 The simulation is performed using a script that must first be downloaded.